Engineering campus at UW-Madison

 Student Grievances

-1. Attempt to resolve the grievance directly with the individual involved.
+1. If you are comfortable doing so, attempt to resolve the issue directly with the individual involved.

-2. If that approach seems unsatisfactory, and the grievance involves a teaching assistant (TA), consult the professor in charge of the course.
+2. If that approach is not feasible or provides unsatisfactory results, and the grievance involves a teaching assistant (TA), consult the professor in charge of the course.

 3. If necessary, discuss the grievance with the appropriate department chair.